marioy47/blog-posts/gatsby-developer-site-portfolio-and-blog/index.md

 ### Add images to Markdown files plugin

 The Gatsby's `gatsby-transformer-remark` plugin, converts markdown files to html very efficiently.
 But it doesn't take care of the images.
-Specially local images that the `sharp` plugin has compressed and make more seo friendly.
+Specially local images that the `sharp` plugin has compressed and make more SEO friendly.

 So I'll be using the `gatsby-remark-images` **remark** plugin to insert images in the blog posts.